 The Southwest Priority Card can still be opened if you have the Southwest Business Card — or vice versa.
-This means you can utilize the sign-up bonuses to help you earn the Southwest Companion Pass quickly.
+This means you can utilize any sign-up bonuses to help you earn the Southwest Companion Pass quickly.
 With the Companion Pass, you’ll be able to book award and cash flights for you and a designated companion — can be changed 3 times per year — which will save you a ton on Southwest flights.

-To be perfectly honest, I’m a bit disappointed the initial 40,000-point sign-up bonus alone won’t be enough to earn the Companion Pass when paired with the Southwest Business Card.
-However, I do think this card is preferable in many ways to the Premier Card thanks to the increased annual account anniversary bonus of 7,500 Rapid Rewards points and the $75 Southwest travel credit.
+I do think this card is preferable in many ways to the Premier Card thanks to the increased annual account anniversary bonus of 7,500 Rapid Rewards points and the $75 Southwest travel credit.

 To top it off, I think the 4 upgraded boarding passes could make a hectic trip much more pleasant for families with small children as it will make it easier to sit together.

-While the sign-up bonus is a bit lower than I’d prefer and the spend required for the additional bonus is more than I’d like, I actually think the Southwest Priority Card could be the best option for the personal cards.
+I actually think the Southwest Priority Card could be the best option for the personal cards.